-- HDR Capture is not available in the following situations. - when [File Format] is set to [RAW] or [RAW+] - when the shutter speed is set to Bulb - when the capture mode is set to ♣ (Movie), BC (Blur Control) mode, or ♠ (Quick Macro) of \$CN (Scene) mode - When HDR Capture is set, the following functions are not available. - Continuous Shooting, Remote Continuous Shooting, or Exposure Bracketing - Flash modes other than ((Flash Off) - Multi-exposure or Digital Filter (The function selected last is used) - During HDR Capture, multiple images are combined together to create a single image, so it will take time to save an image. - Make sure to hold the camera firmly so that it does not move while the three images are taken.
-If there is a great difference between the three images due to camera movement, the message [The operation could not be completed correctly] appears, and the image will not be saved. - Press the INFO button in Capture mode.
+- · HDR Capture is not available in the following situations. - when [File Format] is set to [RAW] or [RAW+] - when the shutter speed is set to Bulb - when the capture mode is set to BC (Blur Control), ₱ (Movie) mode, or ♠ (Quick Macro) of SCN (Scene) mode - When HDR Capture is set, the following functions are not available. - Flash discharge - Continuous Shooting, Remote Continuous Shooting, or Exposure Bracketing - Multi-exposure or Digital Filter - During HDR Capture, shutter speeds of 1/8 sec. or slower are not available. - During HDR Capture, multiple images are combined together to create a single image, so it will take time to save the composite image. - Make sure to hold the camera firmly so that it does not move while the three images are taken.
+If there is a great difference between the three images due to camera movement, the message [The operation could not be completed correctly] appears, and the composite image will not be saved. - Press the INFO button in Capture mode.

-2 Use the four-way controller (▲ ▼ ◀ ▶) to select [HDR Capture], and press the OK button.
+Use the four-way controller (▲ ▼ ◀ ▶) to select [HDR Capture], and press the OK button.